Strategies for Job Searching Success: Achieve Your Goals!

 3. Google

 Is there anything Google doesn’t do these days?
 Yes, you can use Google to find job openings in your area.
 You can also use it to research those firms and learn more about them to help you tailor your resume to meet their needs.
-So, when you are starting to look for jobs, this is likely to be one of the tools that you utilize the most.
+So, when you’re looking at strategies for job searching, this is likely to be one of the tools that you use the most.

 Start by Googling positions in your field and area.
 That will bring up job advertisements and boards that you may want to use in your search.
 When you have some “hits,” you can also use the search engine to find out more about the role.
-You may want to look at company reviews on Glassdoor, for example, or find out more about the business values.
+You may want to look at company reviews on Glassdoor, for example, or find out more about the business’ values on their company page.

 4. Social media

 It doesn’t end there.
-Twitter is also a great place to connect with people in your industry or employees at your target companies.
-You might want to follow certain professionals, search for jobs using the hashtag feature, or even post that you are looking for a new role.
+X is also a great place to connect with people in your industry or employees at your target companies.
+You might want to follow certain professionals, search for jobs using the hashtag feature, or even post that you’re looking for a new role.
 (Of course, if you decide to do the latter, consider that anyone can see your tweet!)

 5. Company websites

 Keep tabs on the job pages for a select group of your ideal employers.
-If you’ve ever searched through a company’s website, chances are that you noticed that many post open positions online.
-Many companies have started to rely on these postings as they provide a way to help screen potential applicants.
+If you’ve ever searched through a company’s website, chances are that you noticed many post open positions online.
+Companies have started to rely on these postings, as they provide a way to help screen potential applicants.
 If there’s a company that you really want to join, the website can be an ideal place to start that process.

 6. Job aggregators

-Indeed and other job aggregators collect job postings from a variety of different sites on the Internet.
+Job aggregators collect job postings from a variety of different sites on the internet.
 You can use these aggregators to learn about jobs in your area and follow posting links to start the application process.

 You should know that this is what millions of other people are doing as well.
 To really stand out, you need to support your job aggregator efforts with networking, cold outreach, and making connections with people.